The plastic soup

 Stop making plastics from fossil raw materials

-The plastic soft drink bottles on the supermarket shelves: they are produced with oil in large quantities every day.
+The plastic soft drink bottles on the supermarket shelves are produced with oil in large quantities every day.
 There's no need for that.
 PET bottles can also be made from sugars from sugar beet and cane, as demonstrated by the Dutch technology company Avantium, with a branch in Delfzijl.
 In three years’ time, the company will open a commercial factory to produce the sugar bottles.
 Lactic acid is also a new, natural raw material for bioplastic, a technology from another Dutch company Corbion, which recently started producing bioplastics in Thailand.
 The company Cumapol referred to above also has a world first.
 The polyester manufacturer succeeded, together with the company BioBTX, in being the first to produce 100% bio-based polyethylene terephthalate.
 This is the raw material that is often used for items such as the well-known PET bottle.
 According to Cumapol director Marco Brons, ‘several hundred’ kilos of the bioPET should be produced in 2019.

 Cumapol Director Marco Brons

 The first steps towards bioplastics are being taken.
 But the share is still small; only 1% of the plastics produced come from biomass.
 ‘That's going to change quickly’, says Francesco Picchioni, professor of chemical technology.
 ‘Within a few years, many large companies will switch to sustainably made plastics.’
 Picchioni should know; he is involved in various research projects, with larger companies as partners.
 A recently completed project is Beets to biopolymers in partnership with Royal Cosun and electronics group Philips.
 The search was for chemical building blocks from sugar beet pulp that can be used to make high-quality plastics.
 The challenge in any project is to develop bioplastics that perform better than traditional plastics.
 Biobased is not enough, is Picchioni's motto that he also likes to tell producers.
 ‘Oil-produced plastics are still cheaper than green plastics, so as a producer of bioplastics you should not compete on price, but be able to offer added value.’
 Picchioni is convinced that there is a market for films that keep food fresh for longer or have an antibacterial effect.
-Picchioni: ‘The great advantage of chemicals from biomass is that they naturally already have various functionalities.
+‘The great advantage of chemicals from biomass is that they naturally already have various functionalities.
 This makes it easier to give bioplastics a distinctive character.
 This is not the case with plastics made from virgin materials.
-You need an extra chemical process to add such a property.
+You need an extra chemical process to add such a property.'
+Picchioni tells us.

 Manufacturers who produce only oil-produced plastics, will run into problems and see their market share decline.